moleculerjs/site/source/docs/0.14/middlewares.md

 > The `next` always returns a `Promise`.
 So you can access to responses and manipulate them, as well.

 ### Decorate core modules (extend functionality)
-With other hooks are help you to add new features to `ServiceBroker` & `Service`.
+Middleware functions can be used to add new features to `ServiceBroker` & `Service`.

 **Decorate broker with a new `allCall` method**
 ```js